Shifts & Tasks

 NOTICE!
 Your deposit will be returned to the debit card you used when you paid the deposit.
 If you took a new card into use since then, the refund cannot happen automatically.
 In this case, please send your account information to email@example.com asap.

-If you a cancel as a volunteer before the cancellation deadline on June 10th, you can write to us at firstname.lastname@example.org – we will help you refund your deposit.
+If you a cancel as a volunteer before the cancellation deadline, you can write to us at firstname.lastname@example.org – we will help you refund your deposit.

 We are aware that some of you at that time are still awaiting exam dates.
 The cancellation deadline is set as late as our production allows, and with only 2 1/2 weeks to execute Tinderbox, we need to be able to count on your help after that date.
 Therefore, you lose your deposit if you want to cancel your registration after June 10th – this applies regardless of the reason for the cancellation.